Nachooking/Extra-Easy-Mailer-System/README.md

 ## Extra-Easy-Mailer-System ##

-It's Basically a Automated Emailer made Using Google Scripts .
+It's Basically an Automated Emailer made Using Google Scripts .

 It helps you to send the same mail to as many people as you want.